saguileran/Simulation-Protocol/readme.md

     //}
 }
 ```
-If you want test a pulse signal remove comment of if condition, also you can have a planar wave (several points consecutives).
-Furthermore several sources can be define here, just copy and edit the rho0, Jx0 and Jy0 functions with different coordinates.
+If you want to test a pulse signal remove the comment in the if condition, also you can have a planar wave (several consecutive points).
+Furthermore several sources can be defined here, just copy and edit the rho0, Jx0 and Jy0 functions with different coordinates.

 ## Data exportaton
 Export whole density function of grid, it is make to visualize wave propagation